`

 Roof Top Structures

 A refinement over the first releases, these structures are now available optionally.
 A total of eight different designs are available in the one set.
 Two have long slanting roofs representing stair wells, and five are more general in shape.
-A pigeon cote is which may be mounted on any large enough roof Is included to complete the set, and a pair of Water Towers help complete the effect.
-Samples of each design may be seen on the Mean Streets Photos Page.
+A pigeon cote which may be mounted on any large enough roof is included to complete the set, and a pair of Water Towers help complete the effect.

 Please Specify Desired Format